yatinkumbhare/puppet-rjil/README.md

     source newtokens.sh

 You'll see a consul ID.
-Copy that consul ID and paste onto last time of ~/.bashrc
+Copy that consul ID and paste onto last line of the rc file (.bashrc).
+Note: There may be problems with reusing the same id.
+You need to be careful that you recreate the env from scratch every-time, or old machines will join the new cluster.
+So whenever you create a dev env, always run newtokens.sh.

     export consul_discovery_token=ca004..7f42f3